apache/incubator-brooklyn/docs/use/examples/portable-cloudfoundry/index.md

     public void restart() {
         StartableMethods.restart(this);
     }

     @Override
     public String move(String location) {
         throw new UnsupportedOperationException();
     }
 }
 {% endhighlight %}

-Note also that we define the ``ROOT_WAR`` config key here, with a flag, so that users can easily specify the config value on this entity (with configuration being inherited by descendant entities such as the wrapped cluster).
+Note also that we define the ``ROOT_WAR`` config key with a flag, so that users can easily specify the config value on this entity (with configuration being inherited by descendant entities such as the wrapped cluster).
 This means we could run our new entity by changing one line in the ``MovableCloudFoundryClusterExample`` application above (although of course ``move`` will throw an exception):

 {% highlight java %}
-    MovableElasticWebAppCluster websvc = new MovableElasticWebAppCluster(this, war: WAR_FILE_URL);
+        createChild(BasicEntitySpec.newInstance(MovableElasticWebAppCluster.class)
+                .configure("war", WAR_FILE_URL));
 {% endhighlight %}